-The judge in the case ruled that plaintiffs may send notices to the class informing them of the settlement.
 The judge also ordered that The Garden City Group, Inc. will serve as the Notice and Claims administrator to oversee the notice procedure and the disbursement of the settlement.
 Learn more here: www.gcginc.com.
-Notices are provided in the right-hand corner of this page.

 Hagens Berman Sobol Shapiro filed a class-action lawsuit on behalf of investors and groups that invested capital with Tremont Group Holdings.
 The lawsuit alleges the company and others grossly neglected fiduciary duties by turning capital over to Bernard Madoff Investment Securities.

-The suit alleges investors lost a total of $3.3 billion in assets, $3.1 billion from the Rye Funds.
+The suit alleged investors lost a total of $3.3 billion in assets, $3.1 billion from the Rye Funds.

 Hagens Berman purchases advertisements on search engines, social media sites and other websites.
 If you send us information, note that does not create an attorney-client relationship with the firm.